Cătălin Carp

-Cătălin Carp (born 20 October 1993) is a Moldovan professional footballer who plays as a defensive midfielder or a centre back for Liga II club Concordia Chiajna.
+Cătălin Carp (born 20 October 1993) is a Moldovan professional footballer who plays as a defensive midfielder or a centre back.

 Club career

 Carp made his way through the youth system of the Ukrainian football club FC Shakhtar Donetsk.

 In January 2012 Carp signed a three-year deal with Ukrainian Premier League side FC Dynamo Kyiv.

 On 27 January 2017, he joined a Russian Premier League club FC Ufa on a 3.5-year contract.
 On 18 January 2021, he exercised the option to terminate his contract early.

 On 28 October 2021, he signed a one-year contract with Romanian club Dinamo București.

 On 13 July 2022, Carp returned to Ufa.
 Carp left Ufa following their relegation to the third-tier Russian Second League in June 2023.

 In June 2023, Carp returned to Romania when he joined UTA Arad on a one-year contract with the option for a further year.